 The chemical "furan" is different from "furans".
 "Furans" is an abbreviation of chlorinated dibenzofurans and are chemically related to a group of chemicals called dioxins.
-Dioxins and furans are environmental contaminants, not processing-induced food contaminants, and have distinctly different chemical structures and behaviours than furan.
+Dioxins and furans are environmental contaminants, not processing-induced food contaminants, and have distinctly different chemical structures and toxicities compared to furan.

 In May 2004 the United States Food and Drug Administration (US FDA) identified low levels of furan in a wider variety of foods than previously reported, most notably in foods that undergo thermal treatment such as canning or jarring.
 This discovery resulted from the development of a new analytical method that can detect very low concentrations of furan and be applied to a wide variety of foods.
 In response to the FDA's discovery, Health Canada and other international jurisdictions began researching how furan forms and what levels are present in foods, as well as the hazard that furan may pose to human health.